Published on January 29, 2020

 Plenty Of Practice

 Medical education and training is only part of the picture when it comes to patient care.
 I can also offer my patients the benefit of 30 years of experience in this specialty.
-When it comes time to talk to a family about medical care related to their baby, experience can make an immense difference.
-I want to help families understand what is happening and also reassure them.
+When it comes time to talk to a family about medical care related to their baby,

 At the same time, I’m not alone in my efforts to care for my patients.
 I have support from a wide variety of specialists and experts, including the staff at the Level III Neonatal Intensive Care Unit at Owensboro Health Regional Hospital.
 That means fragile newborns delivered as early as 27 weeks into a pregnancy can get outstanding care here, close to family, friends and all the support those loved ones can bring.